 Cannabis, also known as the marijuana plant, is a nature plant that includes three species or subspecies, sativa, indica, and ruderalis.
 The main strains of this plant fall under Indica plant, and Sativa plant.
 Cannabis is often consumed for its psychoactive and physiological effects, which can include heightened mood or euphoria, relaxation, and an increase in appetite.

-Cannabidiol, or CBD, is a non-psychoactive one of the main components in the cannabis plant.
+Cannabidiol, or CBD, is a non-intoxicating cannabinoid in the cannabis plant (just one of many cannabinoids).
 CBD helps to reduce nausea and vomiting, suppresses seizure activity, combats inflammation disorders, and combats neurodegenerative effects.
-Cbd is an appealing option for patients – who suffer from inflammation, pain, anxiety, psychosis, seizures – who want to suppress some medical disorders, but want to not experience the psychoactive feeling.
+CBD is an appealing option for patients who want to try and suppress some medical disorders, but do not want to experience the intoxicating effects.

 Edibles are foods that have been infused with cannabis and are intended for consumption.
 Most commonly they are cookies, brownies, drinks, breads, and candies as well.
 Consuming edibles has a different effect on the body, which usually takes about 45 minutes to start actively affecting the body and breaking into active compounds.
 They take longer to affect the body, but they also last longer than inhalation because they need to be absorbed through the digestive system and stay in the system for a while.